 For more details, or if you intend to carry out particular activities other than a simple tourist walk, the full text of the laws can read here:

 The field was also declared an ornithologically important area for birds.
 On the sand strip, you will have not such an excellent opportunity to observe the birds, who inhabit the lake because the distance to the places they nest and the artificial islands is considerable.
-For a better chance, visit the information centre Pomorie Lake where will get binocular and the narrator will explain in detail for every bird.
+For a better chance, visit the information centre Pomorie Lake where they will give you binocular and the narrator will explain in detail for every bird.

 Offers for hotels in Pomorie